kettle-rb/prism-merge/README.md

   if node.is_a?(Prism::CallNode)
     return [:call, node.name]
   end
-  node  # FreezeNodes and others use default signatures }
+  node  # FreezeNodeBase subclasses and others use default signatures }
 ```